MelodieZhang/personal-blog/README.md

 [Gatsby](https://www.gatsbyjs.org/) is a free and open source framework based on React that helps developers build blazing fast **websites** and **apps**.

+## This Blog

+This blog is developed based on [gatsby-starter-blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/).
+You can start either from scratch or any existing [starter templates](https://www.gatsbyjs.org/starters?v=2) and [running sites](https://www.gatsbyjs.org/showcase/).

+# Develop

 ## Development Environment

 https://www.gatsbyjs.org/tutorial/part-zero/

+## Code style

+Use `npm run-script format` to format the repo.

 ## Host